 Human Development Course List

 Basic concepts related to normal human development.
-Emphasis on developmental theories and principles of growth, development, and behavior of children from conception through adolescence.
+Emphasis on developmental theories and principles of physical, social, and emotional growth, development, and behavior of children, individually and within families and cultures, from conception through adolescence.
 Designed as a general survey course for majors and non-majors.

 Introduction to adult development and aging (gerontology).
 Basic concepts, principles, and issues of development across the adult years.
 Pre: 1004.